cohabo/open-weather-station/README.md

 - new sensors should be easy to add and attach (sw and hw)
 - protect electrical boards from outer influences
 - report errors to user
-- monitoring functions for sensors and other weather station parameters.
+- monitoring of sensors and other weather station parameters.

 **Questions:**
 - Arduino or Raspy?